Nurses Can Retire Wealthier Than Doctors

 - Great pay with an undergraduate degree:

 There are very few (if any) degrees where you can make $50-80k/year in your first job out of college.
-Most professions start out with much lower paying entry level jobs, and require advancing with a Master’s Degree or many years of experience before expecting any significant increase in salary.
+Most professions start out with much lower paying entry level jobs and require advancing with a Master’s Degree or many years of experience before expecting any significant increase in salary.
+(For a look at travel nursing compensation across specialties, check out our 2019 Travel Nurse Compensation Report.)

 - Working 3 days a week:

 Whether nurses should work 8-hour shifts vs 12-hour shifts is a hotly debated topic.
-From a strictly financial perspective, 12 hour shifts are better because we can use the extra days off to increase our income by picking up extra shifts or even starting a side business.
+From a strictly financial perspective, 12-hour shifts are better because we can use the extra days off to increase our income by picking up extra shifts or even starting a side business part time.

 - Health benefits: